||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-The London Underground was cramped and stuffy.
+The London Underground was stuffy, cramped and slow.
 After one or two delays, Susan finally emerged onto a rain-swept Oxford Street.
 She braced herself against the weather and hurried up the side streets towards Cavendish Square.

 Harley Street was lined on both sides by imposing Georgian town houses, many split into offices for businesses eager to claim a select London ‘W1’ postcode.
 Susan could not fail to notice that the rain immediately began to ease the moment she reached the entrance porch of her destination.
 She pushed open the door and slipped inside.

-“Good morning, miss,” he greeted, with a look of sympathy.
+“Good morning, miss,” he greeted, offering a look of sympathy.
 “Still raining, is it?”

 Susan managed a weak smile.
 A trickle of water dribbled from her coat sleeve, leaving a puddle on the desk.
 The man’s own smile slipped into a frown.